 "And the time is up for this question!" shouted the announcer, "the final question in the Domestic Affairs category will be, Tsovij Terelebij, how do you plan on busting the drug cartels that smuggle deadly hard drugs into and out of our country?
 After this question there will be a recess and then we will the continue the debates."

-Tsovij and the other candidates paled in the face slightly when the cartels were mentioned, knowing their ferocity and the vile things they had done, but despite all having very different ideas on so many things, they all agreed on one thing that would change the nation of Kyldigard forever.
+Tsovij and the other candidates paled in the face slightly when the cartels were mentioned, knowing their ferocity and the vile things they had done, but despite all having very different ideas on so many things, they all agreed on one thing.

-"We will declare total war on the drug cartels", boldly said Tsovij, "and wipe them off the face of the earth forever, even if it takes a million guns and a trillion spells!"
+"We will declare total war on the drug cartels", boldly said Tsovij, "and wipe them off the face of the earth forever.
+Their terror will reign over Kyldigard and the world no more!"

-The crowd had never cheered louder, standing in a standing ovation for the spirit of the six candidates, who now finally had something they had no reason to debate.
+The crowd had never cheered louder, standing in a standing ovation for the spirit of Tsovij's words.

 After a short while, the time for the final Domestic Affairs question ran out and the recess was called for a few hours to give time for a lunch break and to prepare for the next segment of the preliminary debates.